 “That AI is only data-driven: give data to a computer and it learns all by itself.
 Humans invented the games of chess, Go and Jeopardy, and the computer needs explicit models of these games in order to function.
 The models underlying police processes such as intake and investigation are different from these ‘simple’ models of board or TV games.
 No amount of data will teach the computer to talk to civilians and do crime investigation all by itself – we humans have to teach those things to the computer.”

-Floris Bex is scientific director of the Police Lab AI, Professor of Data Science and the Judiciary at Tilburg University and Assistant Professor at Universiteit Utrecht.
+Floris Bex is scientific director of the Police Lab AI, Professor of Data Science and the Judiciary at Tilburg University and associate professor at Universiteit Utrecht.